aelatgt/three-web-layer/README.md

 - Avoid adding and removing DOM Elements, as this forces the tree to be recloned (updating attributes and/or classes should be fast)
 - Relies on html2canvas, which means many CSS styles may not render correctly.
 YMMV.
+- Anything not withing the bounds of the passed element will be clipped
-- Rendering may vary on platforms.
+- Rendering may vary on different browsers
-- Mutation observers and event listeneres are attached to the given element in order to automatically refresh the texture when changes are detected.
+- Mutation observers and event listeners are attached to the element in order to automatically refresh the texture when changes are detected.
 To trigger a refresh manually, call ``refresh()`.